cnmusco/graph-similarity-learning/README.md

 We provide two gradient/stochastic coordinate descent based methods which attempt to solve the non-convex problem of finding a graph whose effective resistances are as close as possible to the given resistances in `l2` norm.
 See Sections 3.3 and 4.2 of [the paper](http://thePaper) for details.

 Any effective resistance input as 0 is considered to be un-constrained.
 See comments in the code for details on tuning and optimization method options.
 Both methods allow for a regularization parameter `lambda`, and minimize the distance to the target resistances plus `lambda*tr(L)`.

 **effResGDSmall.m**: Use this method for small graphs, where is is possible to fit an `(n choose 2) x n` edge-vertex incidence matrix in memory.

 **effResGD.m**: Use this method for large graphs.
 It will avoid computing an `(n choose 2) x n` edge-vertex incidence matrix.
 For large graphs, it is generally advised to set `batchSize << (n choose 2)`.

-Note that both the above methods make use of paralleism via `parfor` loops.
-You can set the number of paralell workers before running these methods, using a snippet like:
+Note that both the above methods make use of parallelism via `parfor` loops.
+You can set the number of parallel workers before running these methods, using a snippet like:
 ```
 myCluster = parcluster('local');
 myCluster.NumWorkers = 4;